databricks-industry-solutions/pixels/README.md

 To start the OHIF Viewer web app you need to:
  - Execute the [06-OHIF-Viewer](https://github.com/databricks-industry-solutions/pixels/blob/main/06-OHIF-Viewer.py) inside a Databricks workspace.
- - Set `table` parameter with full name of you pixels catalog table.
+ - Set the `table` parameter to the full name of your Pixels catalog table.
 Ex: `main.pixels_solacc.object_catalog`
- - Set `sqlWarehouseID`parameter to execute the queries required to collect the records.
+ - Set the `sqlWarehouseID`parameter to execute the queries required to collect the records.
 It's the final section of the `HTTP path` in the `Connection details` tab.
 Use [Serverless](https://docs.databricks.com/en/admin/sql/warehouse-types.html#sql-warehouse-types) for best performance.

     <img src="https://github.com/databricks-industry-solutions/pixels/blob/main/images/sqlWarehouseID.png?raw=true" alt="sqlWarehouseID"/>

  - Use the link generated in the last notebook to access the OHIF viewer page.

 ## Save measurements and segmentations
-The OHIF Viewer allows you to save back in databricks the measurements and the segmentations created in the viewer.
+The OHIF Viewer allows you to save back to Databricks the measurements and the segmentations created in the viewer.
 The metadata will be stored in the object_catalog, and the generated dicom files in the volume under the path `/ohif/exports/`.

 <img src="https://github.com/databricks-industry-solutions/pixels/blob/main/images/ohif_save_segm.png?raw=true" alt="OHIF_SAVE_SEG" height="300"/>